AlbertHX86/alberthuang_site_final/content/authors/admin/_index.md

 Having engaged in previous research endeavors, I have actively worked on dynamic pricing models for airline tickets, smart grid optimization, and clustering problems.
 These experiences have honed my analytical abilities and fortified my passion for academic exploration.

 I am eagerly seeking opportunities in research in system engineering and management consulting.
-Thank you and welcome to my page
+Thank you and welcome to my page!
 {style="text-align: justify;"}